Lake Norconian Club: Creation

 In 1920, after years of land speculation in the San Diego/Julian area of California, Rex Brainerd Clark (May, 1876 – August 31, 1955), through his North Corona Land Company, purchased 15 sqmi of land just north of Corona.
 The land was a failed agricultural community known as "Orchard Heights", but Clark renamed this hilly area "Norco", based on its position North of Corona.
 In less than three years, Clark's engineer, "Captain" Cuthbert Gulley (April 30, 1878 – 1961) – so named for his service in World War I – laid out streets and installed pumps and reservoirs and on May 13, 1923, "Norco" held its grand opening.
 In 1925, Gulley, while drilling a well, struck hot mineral water, giving rise to the idea of a health spa that would ultimately become The Norconian.

-Construction of the resort began in 1926, and consisted of a golf course, grounds, air field, hiking trails, Lake Norconian pavilion, chauffeurs' quarters, garage, power house, laundry, and a "clubhouse", which consisted of a first class hotel, two indoor bath complexes, ornate ballroom, dining room and lounge, and the first outdoor Amateur Athletic Union-qualifying swimming and diving pools in Southern California.
+Construction of the resort began in 1926, and consisted of a golf course, grounds, airfield, hiking trails, Lake Norconian pavilion, chauffeurs' quarters, garage, powerhouse, laundry, and a "clubhouse", which consisted of a first class hotel, two indoor bath complexes, ornate ballroom, dining room and lounge, and the first outdoor Amateur Athletic Union-qualifying swimming and diving pools in Southern California.
 They remained the only qualifying pools until those that were built in Los Angeles for the 1932 Summer Olympics.
 The clubhouse architect was Dwight Gibbs, who was also responsible for the Carthay Circle Theatre and the Pasadena Playhouse interior.
 The outbuildings were designed by G. Stanley Wilson, who also designed Riverside's Mission Inn.
 All the interiors were designed by A. B. Heinsbergen, who also designed the Pantages Theatre chain.
 The golf course was designed by John Duncan Dunn.